-Entry applications must be sent or delivered to one of the following by 8pm on Monday 31st July 2023
+Entry applications must be sent or delivered to one of the following by 8pm on Monday 29th July 2024

 - It is easiest to enter on-line.
-Please go to www.tauntonfs.co.uk - You may email your entry details to entries@tauntonfs.co.uk - Deliver the form in this booklet by post or by hand to: Mr I Coleby, Engine House Cottage, Creech St Michael, TAUNTON, TA3 5RA - Deliver the form by hand to the Visitor Centre, Market House, Taunton.
+Please go to www.tauntonfs.co.uk - You may email your entry details to entries@tauntonfs.co.uk - Deliver the form in this booklet by post or by hand to: Mr I Coleby, Engine House Cottage, Creech St Michael, TAUNTON, TA3 5RA - Deliver the form by hand to the Visitor Centre, Market House, Taunton (closes at 4pm).